iiasa/message-ix-models/doc/transport/input.rst

 These include:

-- GDP and population from the :mod:`.tools.ssp` databases or other sources including the ADVANCE project, the Global Energy Assessment project, the SHAPE project, etc.
+- GDP and population from the :mod:`.project.ssp` data sources or other sources including the ADVANCE project, the Global Energy Assessment project, the SHAPE project, etc.

   .. note:: Formerly, file :file:`gdp.csv` was used.